Provolone Cheese: Its History, Taste, And Uses

 cycheese

-Provolone is an Italian semi-hard cheese made from cow's milk.
-It is a type of pasta filata, or 'stretched-curd', cheese that originated in the Campania region, near Vesuvius, where it is still produced in pear, sausage, or cone shapes.
-The term 'provolone' (meaning 'large provola') appeared around the end of the 19th century when it started to be manufactured in the southern regions of Italy and assumed its current large size.
-The smaller-sized variant is called provola.
+Provolone is an aged pasta filata ('stretched-curd') cheese that originated in the Campania region, near Vesuvius, where it is still produced in pear, sausage, or cone shapes 10 to 15 cm (4 to 6 in) long.
+The term provolone (meaning 'large provola') appeared around the end of the 19th century, when it started to be manufactured in the southern regions of Italy and assumed its current large size.

 cycheese